 With the implementation of an industrial centrifuge, it is possible to reuse the quenching oil multiple times without replacement.

-The rendering industry essentially converts the waste products from the livestock industry into reusable products such as lard.
+The rendering industry essentially converts waste products from the livestock industry into reusable products such as lard.

 Beef tallow or lard processing involves cooking animal fat with other residue and the filtration of this mixed fluid to separate the facts from the water and suspended solids.